dingusdev/dingusppc/zdocs/users/manual.md

 ### ATI Mach Support

 The GUI engine is currently not fully implemented.
-As such, UI elements might not be rendered when trying to use this video card.
+As such, UI elements might not render when trying to use this video card.
 To circumvent this, you may wish to move the ATI Accelerator extension to the Extensions (Disabled) folder.

 ### Currently Unimplemented Features